Reviews You Can Rely On

 Three-section telescoping poles feature a small button that pops out through the shaft when the pole is fully extended, preventing the shaft pieces from disengaging and falling apart.
 The button on the DynaLock Carbon snaps out with a satisfying “click” and securely locks the shaft sections into place.
 When folding the pole to a smaller size for stowage, the button pops back inside the shaft section with a slight effort.

 The length adjustment mechanism is a thick aluminum lever lock, providing a standard 20 cm of length adjustment, which is plenty for most uses.
 Unique to this pole is a small metal adjustment dial that is embedded into the lever and is easily manipulated with a gloved hand.
+It can take some time to tighten this correctly, and the pole will slip when weighted until you get it just right.
+Once dialed in to a snug fit, it doesn't need to be readjusted.
 This tightness adjustment knob is intuitive and prevents the need for a separate tool to tighten the lever lock.
 We like this feature a lot.

-msr dynalock ascent carbon - the dynalock lever lock has a built-in tightening dial that is easy...
+msr dynalock ascent carbon - there is a built-in tightening dial in the lock lever.

 Packed Size

 Foldable poles pack down dramatically smaller than telescoping poles, and most options on the market feature this design, including the DynaLock.
-This pole folds down to a length of 14 inches, which is on the more compact size of the products in this category.
+This pole collapses to a length of 14.5 inches, one of the more compact poles we tested.
 It easily fits into backpacks and luggage, and also can be strapped onto the outside of packs for faster transitions.

 Construction Quality